Applesauce is a great healthy Smart Snack and side dish option for kids of all ages!

 I buy the unsweetened Musselman’s Apple Sauce Cups, and my kids love them.
 I trust Musselman’s because it’s made from 100% American-grown apples, with NO GMOs and NO added sugar!
 So many packaged foods and other applesauce cups and pouches contain high fructose corn syrup.
 The ingredients in Musselman’s are perfectly simple: apples, water and ascorbic acid (which is just vitamin C.)

 Growing up, my mom used to make applesauce for us every fall during the apple harvest.
 I’ve been eating more than my share of applesauce since I was very little!
 Now that I’m grown, I love that my kids are fans of applesauce, too.
 Chunky, smooth, warm or cold: they eat it all!
+We love serving applesauce with dinner as a side dish and even as a ‘dip’ for meat.
+Eating sweet applesauce with salty pork chops is one of our favorite meals!
 Musselman’s Apple Sauce has a fresh, homemade taste we all like, and it saves me the time it would take to make applesauce for three growing kids.
 It’s super convenient, easy to pack, and it doesn’t need refrigeration.

 - Healthy birthday treats: tie a little birthday tag around cups or pouches of applesauce, and bring enough for all the kids in class.
 It’s not messy like cupcakes, not sticky like candy, won’t stain the carpet like punch, and won’t ruin kids appetite for lunch.